-The complexity of H-ARQ mechanisms when employed for link adaptation in HSDPA transmission is depends on the H-ARQ scheme selected as well as on where the retransmission functionality is located in the UTRAN.
-For now, dual-channel stop-and-wait (SAW) protocol has been proposed as the retransmission functionality for HDSPA.
-In this complexity evaluation it is assumed that H-ARQ retransmission protocol operates in Node B as has been proposed.
+The complexity of H-ARQ mechanisms when employed for link adaptation in HSDPA transmission depends on the H-ARQ scheme selected as well as on where the retransmission functionality is located in the UTRAN.
+Dual-channel stop-and-wait (SAW) protocol has been proposed as the retransmission functionality for HDSPA.
+A complexity evaluation on SAW H-ARQ is presented in this section.
+In this complexity evaluation it is further assumed that H-ARQ retransmission protocol operates in Node B.